AlexanderPenny/BreakoutCMP424/README.md

 * Better ball physics (Box2D)
 * Leaderboards
 * More ball types (e.g., multiball, sticky ball \[where you shoot the ball from the paddle every time], tiny ball, big ball, brick-tracking ball)
 * Sounds with increasing tone between bounces.
+X
 * Implement commentary with calls to an LLM such as LLama

 # Time Details and Changelist